chatswithjc/godisgood/content/en/docs/book/salvation.md

 ---
-title: "Salvation is Free"
+title: "From Lost to Found"
 description: ""
-lead: "Salvation is Free"
+lead: "Salvation is a free gift of grace"
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false